testfairy/docs/docs/03_Android/03_Identifying_your_users.md

 Furthermore, TestFairy allows identifying the user with traits such as name, email or phone number.
 These will later be available for the developer to search upon, or review when looking at a specific session recording.

+In order to set session level attributes associated with your user, please see the document on [Session Attributes](https://docs.testfairy.com/Android/Session_Attributes.html).

 ### Usage

 *First, please make sure you have integrated the [TestFairy SDK](Integrating_Android_SDK.html)*